t0mm4rx/FaceGenerator/ReadMe.md

 Trying now :
 12288 --> 10000 --> 5000 --> 1000 --> 100 --> 1000 --> 5000 --> 10000 --> 12288

+## Jan, 7th

+I trained the last network while I was sleeping, but the network is too heavy for my RAM (8GB :( ).
+The script just stopped running 😐

+I start thinking about using AWS, I never never tried before it could be a great opportunity to try.
+I contacted people in my school that knows well machine learning, they adviced me to try Google Colab which is free.
+I'll start when I'll be at home.
+I looked on the AWS website, there is a 12-months trial period for their deep learning servers.
+Might give it a try.

+I'll also try to implement CNN layers, it may improve results a lot.